DianaSiso/Beep-Me/Backend/README.md

 - <mysql --user=user_name --password db_name>

-# How to create a dockere container for RabbitMQ
+# How to create a docker container for RabbitMQ

 - <docker run -d --hostname rabbitMQ --name rabbitMQContainer -p 15672:15672 -p 5672:5672 rabbitmq:3-management>

+# How to see all stoped containers

+- <sudo docker ps -f "status=exited">